ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

 # Outline of Solution

-In this guide we will be using Jenkins to attain full CI/CD integration for our pipeline for a sample webpage app using Kubernetes (k8s) and Terraform.
+In this guide we will be using Jenkins to attain full CI/CD integration for our pipeline for a sample webpage app by using Kubernetes (k8s) and Terraform.
 We will perform this on a CentOS-7 machine, and we recommend at least 1 vCPU (jenkins tends to crash on smaller machines).
 Our cloud provider of choice will be Google Cloud Platform; for this guide we assume basic knowledge of GCP, this includes how to create service accounts.

 ``` ```